Sudeepam97/markdown_notes/sql.md

 * Constraints allow us to make the table more error proof and makes it easier for us to insert data correctly into the table.
 * Say, some columns of our table should not have an empty value.
 We can impose this restriction on our tables with `NOT NULL`.
 * We can also use a constraint like `UNIQUE` to make sure some columns have different value for each row.
+* Another constraint is `CHECK` which makes sure that only the allowed values can be entered in a column
 * **Note**: The difference between a UNIQUE and primary key is that PK is both NOT NULL and UNIQUE.

 ```sql